Downing Street: History

 The upper end of the Downing Street cul-de-sac closed access to St James's Park, making the street quiet and private.
 An advertisement in 1720 described it as "a pretty open Place, especially at the upper end, where are four or five very large and well-built Houses, fit for Persons of Honour and Quality; each House having a pleasant Prospect into St James's Park, with a Tarras Walk".
 The houses had several distinguished residents.
-The Countess of Yarmouth lived at Number 10 between 1688 and 1689, Lord Lansdowne from 1692 to 1696 and the Earl of Grantham from 1699 to 1703.
+The Countess of Yarmouth lived at Number 10 between 1688 and 1689, Lord Lansdowne from 1692 to 1696, and the Earl of Grantham from 1699 to 1703.
 The diarist James Boswell took rooms in Downing Street during his stay in London during 1762–63 at a rent of £22 per annum.
 He records having dealings with prostitutes in the adjacent park.

 Downing probably never lived in his townhouses.
 In 1675, he retired to Cambridge, where he died a few months after the houses were completed.
 His portrait hangs in the entrance foyer of the modern Number 10.

 Downing College, Cambridge was founded in 1800, under the terms of the will of Sir George Downing, 3rd Baronet (died 1749).
 A door from Number 10 is in use in the college.

-The houses between Number 9 and Whitehall were acquired by the government and demolished in 1824 to allow the construction of the Privy Council Office, Board of Trade and Treasury offices.
+The houses between Number 9 and Whitehall were acquired by the government and demolished in 1824 to allow the construction of the Privy Council Office, Board of Trade, and Treasury offices.
 In 1861, the houses on the south side of Downing Street were replaced by purpose-built government offices for the Foreign Office, India Office, Colonial Office, and the Home Office.

+Restoration and refurbishing in the 1960s and '70s revealed the bricks of Downing Street to be yellow, the type common to London houses; their blackened appearance was the result of centuries of smog and pollution.
+To avoid altering the iconic look of the street, the restorers painted the bricks black once they had cleaned them.